leethomason/OpenSaber/readme.md

 ## Code

 The code is really the heart of this project.
-It is designed around an Adafruit Trinket Pro 3V driving an Adafruit Audio FX board.

 First you will need to set up libraries.
 Then there are 2 files you should start with to adapt to your saber, 'pins.h' and 'electrical.h'.
 The code